-- (a) The Management of Underperformance procedure is intended to be applied when informal communication, counselling and training (where a deficit in the necessary skills or experience has been identified) have failed to bring about an acceptable standard of performance. - (b) The procedure is distinct from, and shall not be used where misconduct or invalidity procedures are more appropriate. - (c) The procedure can be commenced at any time during the Annual Performance Agreement cycle.
-There is no requirement to wait for the completion of one or more Annual Performance Agreement cycles. - (d) Any notes or records of counselling and training (formal, informal or on-the-job) which are placed on the officer's file, must be sighted by the officer and the officer must be given the opportunity to record comments. - (e) Human Resource staff provide an important advisory and support role for supervisor/line managers during this process.
-Officers may also seek procedural advice from Human Resource Managers at any time during the Management of Underperformance process.
-Officers may also enlist the assistance of a colleague officer or representative (excluding union officials) at any point in the process. - (f) Prior to commencing the formal Management of Underperformance process, the supervisor/line manager will inform the next level manager of the proposed action.
-The next level manager will satisfy him/herself that the expectations of work level/load of the officer concerned are reasonable and that the problem is not primarily one of personality based conflict requiring consideration of other remedies (e.g. mediation, counselling etc). - (g) The Management of Underperformance process consists of the following steps: - Step 1 Written notification of the commencement of the procedure and establishment of the assessment period which will default to a three month assessment period if the line manager and officer do not agree on a time frame.
-The notification to the officer will also include: - (i) the expected standard of performance; - the ways in which the officer is not meeting the expected standard of performance and guidance to assist the officer to achieve the expected standard of performance; and - (iii) a warning that failure to meet the expected standard of performance by the conclusion of the assessment period may lead to termination.
+- (a) The Management of Underperformance procedure is intended to be applied when communication, counselling and training (where a deficit in the necessary skills or experience has been identified) have failed to bring about an acceptable standard of performance. - (b) The procedure is distinct from and shall not be used where misconduct (Workplace Issues Resolution Procedure Conduct Issue) or invalidity procedures are more appropriate. - (c) The procedure can be commenced at any time during the Annual Performance Agreement cycle.
+There is no requirement to wait for the completion of one or more Annual Performance Agreement cycles. - (d) Any notes or records of counselling and training (formal, informal or on-the-job) which are placed on the officer's file, must be sighted by the officer and the officer must be given the opportunity to record comments. - (e) Human Resource staff provide an important advisory and support role for supervisor/Line Managers during this procedure.
+Officers may also seek procedural advice from Human Resource Managers at any time during the Management of Underperformance procedure.
+Officers may also enlist the assistance of a colleague officer or representative (excluding union officials) at any point in the procedure. - (f) Prior to commencing the Management of Underperformance procedure, the supervisor/Line Manager will inform the next level Manager of the proposed action.
+The next level Manager will satisfy themselves that the expectations of work level/load of the officer concerned are reasonable and that the problem is not primarily one of personality based conflict requiring consideration of other remedies (e.g. mediation, counselling etc). - (g) The Management of Underperformance procedure consists of the following steps: - Step 1 Written notification of the commencement of the procedure and establishment of the assessment period which will default to a three month assessment period if the Line Manager and officer do not agree on a time frame.
+The notification to the officer will also include: - (i) the expected standard of performance; - (ii) the ways in which the officer is not meeting the expected standard of performance and guidance to assist the officer to achieve the expected standard of performance; and - (iii) a warning that failure to meet the expected standard of performance by the conclusion of the assessment period may lead to termination.